 - Epcot Monorail

-The Disney resort monorail services the resorts at Disney’s Magic Kingdom Resort Area.
+We’ll start with the Disney Resort Monorail.
+This line services the resorts at Disney’s Magic Kingdom Resorts Area.
 The monorail stops at the following locations on the resort loop:

 - Magic Kingdom